braice/MuMuDVB/doc/README.txt

 Important note : this solution is not allowed by some provider contracts.

+Full autoconfiguration is not yet supported

 MuMuDVB now has support for software descrambling on its own, to do that you'll need to have trunk version of oscam and libdvbcsa installed.
 To enable you have to add to global options scam_support=1 on program options add oscam=1
-Other setting are documented at README_CONF.txt, there is also example available at configuration_examples/oscam.conf Some information on how to configure oscam
+Other setting are documented at README_CONF.txt, there is also example available at configuration_examples/oscam.conf

+If channel has a lot of bandwidth it may be needed to extend ring buffer size.

+If cw's don't get in time defined as decsa delay(default 4500000ns=4.5s) , you may try to extend it for example:
+	decsa_delay=9500000
+	send_delay=1200000

+note that bigger delays in ring buffer may need also extending ring buffer size

+Some information on how to configure oscam
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^